DataScientest-Studio/oct25_bmlops_int_weather/README.md

 - Load the latest `model.pkl` from `mlartifacts/**/artifacts/model.pkl`
 - Evaluate on the input file
 - Save predictions to `data/processed/weather_predictions.csv` on the host.

+Crontab:

+will trigger the docker compose build and docker compose up each day at 3 am